 Alaska is great for families with older kids, with activities that appeal to young and old alike.
 Whether you like hiking, fishing, rock climbing, snowmobiling, kayaking, or dog mushing, you’ll be sure to find something to suit your tastes and level of adventure.

-Whether you want to travel on a luxury cruise ship of go on epic backcountry fishing trip, Alaska is the perfect choice for your next family vacation.
+Whether you want to travel on a small, luxurious ship or go on epic backcountry fishing trip, Alaska is the perfect choice for your next family vacation.
 Contact me here to start planning your Alaskan adventure.